-- Install over existing flooring
+- Install directly onto floor joists or over existing flooring

 - Supports floor loading of 2kN